Biden to visit Lockheed Martin facility in Alabama next week

 BIRMINGHAM, Ala.
 (WIAT) — President Joe Biden will be coming to Alabama next week to visit a Lockheed Martin facility, the White House confirmed Wednesday.

 The president will travel to one of the four manufacturing plants in the state on May 3.
-Officials did not specify which facility Biden will be attending but Lockheed Martin has locations in Huntsville, Anniston, Enterprise and Troy.
+Lockheed Martin shared on social media the president will visit their facility in Troy.

 In a press release, the White House touted the facility as manufacturing “weapon systems such as Javelin anti-tank missiles” which have been sent to Ukraine to help the country defend itself from the Russian invasion.